-, so for best results, store whole garlic bulbs at room temperature in a dark, dry place.
-But, if you've prepared too much or broken the bulb, the USDA recommends using the vegetable as soon as possible.
+Marian-Weyo/ShutterstockGarlic has many health benefits, so for best results, store whole garlic bulbs at room temperature in a dark, dry place.
+If you've prepared too much or broken the bulb, the USDA recommends using the vegetable as soon as possible.
 Minced garlic starts to turn in a few hours, and whole cloves will last around one week.
 If the clove has started to sprout, discard it immediately.
-These are the 12 fresh foods you should never store together

 Egg substitute/liquid eggs